dav1dnix/scripts/screenshot/README.md

 ## Screenshots an area and copies 0x0.arikawa-hi.me url to clipboard

 ## Dependencies
-- flameshot
+- maim
 - xclip
+- sshpass
+- openssl (I think that comes with most Linux distributions anyway)

 You could also rebind the Print key if you want to

 ## Support
-Doesn't support Windows or macOS
+Doesn't support Windows or ~~macOS~~ (could probably work on macOS as it is UNIX based, but I have no idea)